 - (a) Each Region is entitled each year to run one event in place of regular Club sessions. - (b) Each event must have a minimum of 20 qualifying Pairs.
-If the event is run with a qualifying / final and plate format, this is the total number of Pairs completing the event in all sections.
-If any event fails to meet the minimum attendance requirement in two consecutive years, the event will automatically be classified as an 8B Point event for the following year and thereafter until the Region can demonstrate by numbers attending that reinstatement to "A" Point status is justified.
+Failure to meet this minimum requirement in two consecutive years will result in the event being reclassified as an 8B for the following year and thereafter until the Region can demonstrate by numbers attending that reinstatement to "A" Point status is justified.

-7. Local Events
+3. Local Events

-At the Local level (within a Region), each Club is entitled to conduct one Tournament for an award of 3 A or 5 A Points during each calendar year.
+At the Local level (within a Region), each Club is entitled to conduct one Tournament for an award of 3A or 5A Points during each calendar year.

-In addition to its right to conduct one 3A or 5A Point Tournament, each Club may, subject to the approval of its Region, conduct one Open B, one Intermediate (5B) and one Junior (3B) Tournament.
+In addition to its right to conduct one 3A or 5A Point Tournament, each Club may, subject to the approval of its Region, conduct one Open 8B, one Intermediate (5B) and one Junior (3B) Tournament.

-8. Additional Events
+4. Additional Events

-Each Region may approve extra "A" Point (5A and 3A) and "B" Point (8B, 5B and 3B) events in its Region additional to the list in 6 above (page C5).
+Clubs may apply to their Region, which may approve, additional "A" (5A and 3A) and "B" (8B, 5B and 3B) Point additional to the list in 2 above (page C6).
 Clubs requesting such additional Master Point events must apply afresh annually to run any such extra event.

-Regions are required to furnish full details of such additional events in their Regions to the Secretary of NZ Bridge by 30 April in the year in which the schedule is being produced.
+Regions are required to furnish full details of these events to the Secretary of NZ Bridge at least 12 months in advance.